rackerlabs/support-how-to/access-contents-of-a-first-generation-cloud-server-image.md

 ###Download the first generation server image

-You can download the **tar.gz** image files by using either the CloudControl panelor a client tool.
+You can download the **tar.gz** image files by using either the Cloud Control panel or a client tool.

 ####Use the Cloud Control Panel